Turbul3nce/Turbul3nce.github.io/_pages/writeups/web/bibliophile.md

 Navigate through the library's file system to uncover a hidden manuscript rumored to contain a powerful secret.
 Use your skills to explore beyond the intended access points.

 ##### Challenge:
-This was likely the easiest web challenge from the Fall Huddle CTF.
+This was one of the easier web challenges from the Fall Huddle CTF.
 It involved a straightforward Local File Inclusion (LFI) vulnerability.
-The main issue was found in the index.php file, which had a feature allowing users to search for books on the server by providing input through the book parameter.
-Fortunately, the application didn't sanitize the input properly.
-As a result, our input was directly used to construct the file path, which meant we could manipulate the book parameter to include arbitrary files from the server.
-This allowed us to retrieve sensitive files easily.
-Could go down the RCE path for this one as well, but didn't since I showed that in the Easy Challenge: 'PotatoHealthProgram'
+The main issue was found in the index.php file, which allowed users to search for books on the server by providing input through the book parameter.
+The application doesn't sanitize the input at all.
+As a result, our input was directly used to construct the file path, which meant we could easily manipulate the book parameter to include arbitrary files from the server.
+This allowed us to retrieve the flag fairly quick.

 ##### Vulnerable Code:
 The $book_name is set directly from the $_GET['book'] input and is used in the file_exists() and include() functions without proper validation or sanitization.